s4ke/Master-Thesis/src/md/850-appendixCloudHaskell.md

   	(mapM (uncurry evaluatableInstance) (zipWith (,) names fnNames)) >>= (return . concat)
 ~~~~

-The Template Haskell version of the main Sudoku benchmark program can be found in
+A version of the main Sudoku benchmark program that uses this can be found in
 Figure \ref{fig:sudokuCloudHaskell}^[For the full code, see the GitHub repository at
 \url{https://github.com/s4ke/Parrows/blob/e1ab76018448d9d4ca3ed48ef1f0c5be26ae34ab/CloudHaskell/testing/Test.hs}.].
 We have to write type aliases for `Maybe Grid` (`MaybeGrid`)